(1) Authorizers are responsible for:

 (e) Charter renewal decision making.

-(4) Each authorizer must submit an annual report to the state board of education, according to a timeline, content, and format specified by the board, which includes:
+(4) Each authorizer must submit an annual report to the state board of education, according to a timeline, content, and format specified by the board that includes:

 (a) The authorizer's strategic vision for chartering and progress toward achieving that vision;

-(b) The academic and financial performance of all operating charter schools overseen by the authorizer, including the progress of the charter schools based on the authorizer's performance framework;
+(b) The academic and financial performance of all operating charter schools under its jurisdiction, including the progress of the charter schools based on the authorizer's performance framework;

-(c) The status of the authorizer's charter school portfolio, identifying all charter schools in each of the following categories: Approved but not yet open, operating, renewed, transferred, revoked, not renewed, voluntarily closed, or never opened;
+(c) The status of the authorizer's charter school portfolio, identifying all charter schools in each of the following categories: (i) Approved but not yet open; (ii) operating; (iii) renewed; (iv) transferred; (v) revoked; (vi) not renewed; (vii) voluntarily closed; or (viii) never opened;

 (d) The authorizer's operating costs and expenses detailed in annual audited financial statements that conform with generally accepted accounting principles; and